 The prevailing view has been that more leads are associated with more low-level clouds during winter.
 But University of Utah atmospheric scientists noticed something strange in their study of these leads: when lead occurrence was greater, there were fewer, not more clouds.

-The University of Utah has selected Rodney Chatman as the new chief of police of the Department of Public Safety.
+University of Utah selects Rodney Chatman as new chief of police at the Department of Public Safety

 In October, Steinbaum and other leading antitrust scholars met at the U to draft a statement that sets out a vision for a new antitrust policy, with specific recommendations for lawmakers to return antitrust laws to their original purpose of deconcentrating power.
 It’s called the “Utah Statement.”